Thank you to our friends at 350.org for providing many of these great resources

 350 Colorado stands with the Black Lives Matter movement and is committed to working with Black, Indigenous, People of Color (BIPOC) communities from across Colorado to hold our leaders accountable to the injustices forced on communities of color.
 We pledge to work to dismantle the systems of oppression that not only make communities of color targets for violence, but also targets of toxic pollution.

-Below are some ways you can take action today to support the mobilizations happening in Colorado and beyond:
+Below are some ways you can take action today to support black lives in Colorado and work to dismantle systemic racism.